geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 --------------

-When an external electric field comes across conductivity discontinuities within heterogeneous media, it Leads to charge buildup at boundaries of these discontinuities, which immediately gives rise to a secondary electric field governed by Gauss’s Law to oppose the change of the primary field.
+When an external electric field comes across conductivity discontinuities within heterogeneous media, it leads to charge buildup at boundaries of these discontinuities, which immediately gives rise to a secondary electric field governed by Gauss’s Law to oppose the change of the primary field.
 Considering that the electric field is defined as the negative gradient of the potential, according to :eq:`totalP_outside` and :eq:`totalP_inside`, the electric field at any point (x,y,z) is